 Choosing the right road surface

 Our road treatment programme is in place to help maintain the County’s roads to a safe and serviceable level.
 This will ensure adequate skid resistance, help minimise road traffic accidents and reduce the need for expensive structural maintenance.
-A range of treatment types are available for road surfacing, and each scheme is assessed and the appropriate method chosen.
+We use three treatment types; conventional resurfacing, microsurfacing, and surface dressing.

 All costs/m2 quoted will vary on a site to site basis, depending on the overall square meterage of the site and of the sizes of the individual patches within it.
 Life expectancies listed are the average time before significant further maintenance intervention might be expected.

 Surface dressing and micro surfacing normally require varying amounts of patching or localised reconstruction work before the treatment is applied, this can affect the overall cost/m2 significantly.